Eastern Ruapehu Lahar Alarm and Warning System: Monitoring

 Signals from the sites are transmitted to the Genesis Energy power station at Tokaanu, where computers monitor the data received and upload it to an external server and the ERLAWS website.
 When incoming measurements meet or exceed pre-set thresholds, alarms are sent via pagers to police, district council staff, Transit New Zealand, KiwiRail Network staff, and duty scientists who will then respond following predetermined plans.
 This alert can be up to two hours before a lahar would reach Tangiwai.

 Transit systems

 Transit New Zealand has systems installed on the State Highways surrounding the area, which alert motorists and in some cases prevent entry to the danger areas.
 These systems incorporate automatic barrier gates, flashing lights and electronic signs warning of flash flooding.

 Events

 On 18 March 2007, the tephra dam collapsed, causing a lahar which flowed down the mountain and into the Whangaehu River.
 The ERLAWS system activated at 10:47am and worked as planned.
-Scientists estimate that 1.29 million cubic metres (1.29 billion litres) of sulphur and water went down the Whangaehu Valley, leaving 8.9 million cubic meters in the crater lake.
+Scientists estimate that 1.29 million cubic metres (1.29 billion litres) of sulphur and water went down the Whangaehu Valley, leaving 8.9 million cubic metres in the crater lake.
 This lahar was at least 50% larger than the 1953 lahar that caused the Tangiwai disaster.